Izarbe1316505/historicfacts/README.md

-The Berlin Wall, symbolizing the division between East and West during the Cold War, was erected in 1961 and fell in 1989.
+Ferdinand Magellan's expedition circumnavigated the globe between 1519 and 1522.